Environmental Law Resources

 - Alberta Council for Environmental Education – “ACEE works collaboratively to advance environmental education in Alberta.”

-- Green Teacher – “dedicated to helping educators, both inside and outside of schools, promote environmental awareness among young people aged 6-19.”
+- Green Teacher – “Green Teacher is dedicated to helping educators, both inside and outside of schools, promote environmental awareness among young people aged 6-19.”

-- Canadian Parks and Wilderness Society – “Canada’s only nationwide charity dedicated solely to the protection of our public land, ocean, freshwater and ensuring our parks are managed to protect the nature within them.”
+- Canadian Parks and Wilderness Society – CPAWS is “Canada’s only nationwide charity dedicated solely to the protection of our public land, ocean, freshwater and ensuring our parks are managed to protect the nature within them.”